martinpihrt/OSPy-plugins/plugins/ip_cam/README.md

   Timeout for camera HTTP requests.

 * Maximum image size:
-  Maximum JPEG image size downloaded from one camera.
+  Maximum cached JPEG image size from one camera.
+Oversized downloaded JPEG images are resized before saving when possible.
 Generated GIF animations are resized to stay under this limit when possible.

 * GIF frame delay:
   Duration of one frame in the generated GIF animation.